The Resilient Retail Blog

 How can the small business community weather the latest ‘cost of living crisis’ storm?

-If you’re a small business owner – the cost of living crisis is already having an impact and with news that energy prices are set to rise further it a very discombobulating time.
+If you’re a small business community – the cost of living crisis is already having an impact and with news that energy prices are set to rise further, it is a very discombobulating time.

 Seven in 10 small business owners have said soaring costs was their single biggest challenge in 2022, according to a report by small business insurer Simply Business shows – I want to do everything I can to support the small business community.